papb/better-promise-error-log/README.md

 Promise.resolve().then(() => {
     var err = new TypeError("My message");
     err.someField = { something: "whoops" };
-    TypeError.prototype.test = "oops!"; // Just to show it navigates the prototype chain throw err;
+    TypeError.prototype.test = "oops!"; // Just to show that it navigates the prototype chain throw err;
 }).then(() => {
     console.log("This should not execute.");